 Being self-employed is a dream come true for most of us.
-You finally have no boss to answer to; you can make your own decisions; have a flexible work schedule, and are most likely doing something you love.
+You finally have no boss to answer to; you can make your own decisions; have a flexible work schedule, and are most likely doing something you love, hence you feel fulfilled in life.
 However, being self-employed is not as easy as it sounds.
 You encounter a lot of challenges when working as a self-employed individual which can make it hard and overwhelming.

 Let’s dive in.